 It is essential that all staff receive online safety training and understand their responsibilities, as outlined in this policy.
-Training will be offered as follows: (select / delete as appropriate)
+Training will be offered as follows:

-• A planned programme of formal online safety training will be made available to all staff.
-This will be regularly updated and reinforced.
-An audit of the online safety training needs of all staff will be carried out regularly.

-- All new staff should receive online safety training (eg. EduCare- Online Safety for International Schools) as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements. - The Head of Operations will liaise with the DSL and any Contractors managers regarding awareness presentations on child safety and safeguarding at Oryx International School - This Online Safety Policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The Online Safety Officer / Lead (or other nominated person) will provide advice / guidance / training to individuals as required.
+- a planned programme of formal online safety training will be made available to staff.
+This will be regularly updated and reinforced - all new staff should receive online safety training (EduCare Online Safety for International Schools) as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements - this Online Safety Policy and its updates will be presented to and discussed by staff - the DDSL will provide advice, guidance and training to individuals as required